 10. Cut into 6 equal stripes.

-11. Roll into a simple knot of your choice.
+11. Roll into a simple knot of your choice (scroll down for tips on knot techniques)

-12. Brush with almond milk, cover and let rise again for 45 minutes.
+12. Place the rolls into a greased muffin tin.
+Brush each roll with milk, cover and let rise again for 45 minutes.
 Then brush again, sprinkle with nuts and bake.

 Bake for 20-25 minutes at 356°F / 180°C (fan oven).